Titleist TSR Woods Review (NEW Elite Performers)

-The new TSR range features three models – the TSR2, TSR2+ and the TSR3 – and have been put through a rigorous validation by Titleist’s tour stars.
+The new TSR range originally featured three models – the TSR2, TSR2+ and the TSR3 – and they have since been joined by the TSR1 fairways in a complete series.

-The TSR fairway woods are joined by three new models in the TSR drivers range, and replace the TSi woods as the new elite performer from Titleist.
+The TSR fairway woods are joined by four new models in the TSR drivers range, and replace the TSi woods as the new elite performer from Titleist.

 What Titleist says about the TSR fairway woods